 And if we are all diverse, then what unites India as a nation?
 Analyze.

 The next important area is the problems in Indian Society.
 Is Indian Society well and fine?
 Are we all civilized and developed?
 Do all sections of people think in a rational and scientific way?
 Are we a society of peace and freedom?
 Are there people who live in poverty, illiteracy, exploitation etc?

 Problems of Indian Society

-Indian Society in general can be said to be a peace loving society.
+Indian Society, in general, can be said to be a peace loving society.
 We are neither too conservative nor too liberal.
 As a developing nation, we have our own limitations, but only a rational and scientific thinking society can bring positive changes.
-Unfortunately, Indian Society is home to lot of superstitions and orthodox traditions, which still exists even after achieving 75% literacy.
+Unfortunately, Indian Society is home to a lot of superstitions and orthodox traditions, which still exists even after achieving 75% literacy.